Most Underrated Foodie Destinations in the World (1/2 Country Rankings)

 But the national dish is meat based – the cozido.
 This has variations throughout the country but generally it is a great medley of greens, rice, numerous veggies, and chicken, pork ribs, bacon, pork ear, trotters, parts of beef, and if that wasn’t enough, smoked sausage – chourico, farinheira, morcela, and blood sausage, all spiced with red pepper paste, white pepper, and cinnamon.

-If you know nothing else about Portugese food, you will now the nata – the delicious egg custard pastry, which is just one of the tasty sweets to be found here.
+If you know nothing else about Portuguese food, you will now the nata – the delicious egg custard pastry, which is just one of the tasty Portuguese sweets to be found here.
 And the cheeses, oh! and the bread, an important part of any meal and produced in many varieties, and then the wine…

 Portugal has everything and let’s hope its newly won foodie status picks up again.